itsromiljain/chatbot/ibot/data/nlu.md

 - [iPhone 7 plus](model_name)
 - [iPhone 7 Plus](model_name)

+## intent:fine_ask
+- I am good, how are you doing?
+- I'm fine, how are you?
+- I'm good, how are you?
+- I am good, how are you?
+- Doing good, how are you?
+- Awesome, how are you?
+- im fine, how are you?
+- im good, how are you?
+- I am doing good.
+How about you?

-## intent:buy_year
+## intent:fine_normal
-- I bought this a year ago
-- I bought it One year ago
-- I bought it 1 year ago
+- I am doing great
+- I'm doing great
+- I'm fine
+- I'm good
+- Doing good
+- Awesome
+- im fine
+- im good

+## intent:greet
+- hey
-- Two years ago
+- hello
-- I bought this two years ago
-- I bought it two years ago
-- I bought it 2 years ago
-- I bought this few months back
-- Five years ago
+- hi
+- good morning
+- good evening
+- good afternoon
+- hey there
-- bought recently
+- hi there
-- 2016
+- hii
-- 2017
+- Hi

 ## intent:prob_device_screen
 - I am unable to see anything on my [iPhone](device_name)